JemRF/RF-Documentation/pages/sgateway/sgw-mqtt.md

 ## Custom Device Id
 A special feature of the Smart Gateway allows for changing the Device Id.<br />
-By changing the device Id allows replacing an existing Gateway and being able to set the Device Id.
+By changing the device Id, it allows replacing an existing Gateway and being able to set the new Gateway to the same Device Id.
-<br />The result is the MQTT subscribe reference remains the same event with a different hardware device.<br />
+<br />The result is the MQTT subscribe reference remains the same for data archiving even with a different physical hardware device.<br />
-To change the Device Id, you must first Enable the option as shown in Figure 2.
+To change the Device Id, you must first disable MQTT to clear address cashing, then Enable the change option as shown in Figure 2.

 {% include note.html content="
-For changes to be made it is best to Disable MQTT before making changes."%}
+For making andy changes to the MQTT settings, it is best to Disable MQTT before making changes."%}

 <img src="images/sgw-mqtt-customId.png" width="425"/>

-**Figure 2  The MQTT Enable change Device Id screen.**
+**Figure 2  Enable Custom Device Id screen.**

 Once Enabled you can change the Device Id.

 <img src="images/sgw-mqtt-setid.png" width="425"/>

-**Figure 3 The MQTT Option to change Device Id screen.**
+**Figure 3 Option to change MQTT Device Id screen.**